 So yeah.
 Clearly.
 Skip those heart-shaped boxed chocolates this year and share a bowl of this stuff instead.

-This cannoli dip uses a 3:2 ratio of ricotta and Mascarpone cheeses.
+This dip is essentially a cannoli filling that uses a 3:2 ratio of ricotta and Mascarpone cheeses.
 It’s perfectly creamy, but retains a bit more of that tasty cannoli filling-like texture and richness.

 Top the final dip with more chips and a handful of chopped pistachios for a nice crunch.